savantcare/healthbrain-deprecated/tech-architecture-choices.md

 ## B. Developer benefits

+1. **Temporal DB**: No need to maintain created and discontinued on related fields.
+Each table 8 fields are replaced with 3 fields.

-1. On server side interaction with the DB should happen through a ORM like [sequelize](https://sequelize.org/).
+2. **ORM**: On server side interaction with DB is through ORM [sequelize](https://sequelize.org/).

     1A.
 So standard queries are already written.

     1B.
 DB versioning and migrations can happen. [https://github.com/savantcare/healthbrain/blob/master/node-server/models/recommendation.model.js]

+3. **elelemt.io**

-2. Maintian state on the client.
+4. Maintain state on the client.
 When recommendation card state changes the rec panel changes its view automatically.
-In the current angular app the recommendation panel was listening on socket to update its view.
+In the current angular app the recommendation panel was listening on socket and then receiving HTML to update its view.

-3. No HTML is generated on server.
+5. No HTML is generated on server.
 All view is inside the .vue component.
 This view works on json returned by the server api.
 This allows different UIs to be written.

 # Q3) Why was vue chosen over angular latest version?
 1. More github stars.
 Take this as a voting from worldwide developers.